RavjotD/Mobile-Programming/README.md

-This is Android Studio Application project that was completed through a group one of my courses.
+This is Android Studio Application project that was completed through one of my courses.
 I utilized the skills we discovered in Android Studio to execute a full-stack Journaling application using Firebase as our database.
 This application requires users to Sign up and Login, in order to use the application.
-Users are free to create Jourunal entries that get stored within the database system and full accessibility for edits and deletions.
+Users are free to create Jourunal entries that get stored within the database system and full accessibility features for edits and deletions.